-HOW WE COMPLY WITH THE CIPFA PRINCIPLE A PRINCIPLE B SOLACE FRAMEWORK Behaving with integrity, demonstrating Ensuring openness and comprehensive strong commitment to ethical values and stakeholder engagement respecting the rule of law The Commissioner has approved and The Commissioner has endorsed the Code of All meetings of the Audit and Scrutiny Panel, adopted: Corporate Governance, which provides Strategic Resources and Performance guidance on expected standards of Panel and the Police and Crime Panel are Code of Corporate Governance behaviours to ensure integrity. open to the public.
-Papers, reports and The requirements of the TI 0 decisions made by the Commissioner are CIPFA/SoLACE Framework: The Commissioner has approved the Anti- published on the Commissioners website Delivering Good Governance in Fraud, Bribery and Corruption policies.
-The together with consultation and public Local Government Framework Audit and Scrutiny Panel receives reports on surveys.
-2016 how these arrangements have been applied The Commissioner has a public A number of specific strategies and during the year.
-There is a Whistle Blowing policy in place, which together with declaration The Commissioner has a public engagement consultation strategy which processes for strengthening of interests from the Commissioner, staff and sets out how we engage with stakeholders, corporate governance police officers ensures ethical standards are partners and the public, through a Set out below is how the Commissioner being monitored and adhered to.
-Any whistle combination of collaborative working, has complied with the seven principles set blowing activities notified are investigated by representation on boards, stakeholder out in the CIPFA/SoLACE Framework the Professional Standards Department and consultation meetings and attendance at during 2016-17. appropriate action is taken. public community events. ddillig 2010-17. appropriate delicit le taiterii pasie community eventer The Section 151 Officer and Monitoring Officer have specific responsibility for ensuring legality, for investigating any suspected instances of failure to comply with legal requirements, and for reporting any such instances to the Commissioner and Audit and Scrutiny Panel or Police and Crime Panel.
+HOW WE COMPLY WITH THE CIPFA SOLACE FRAMEWORK PRINCIPLE A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law PRINCIPLE B Ensuring openness and comprehensive stakeholder engagement The Commissioner has approved and adopted: Code of Corporate Governance The requirements of the CIPFA/SoLACE Framework: Delivering Good Governance in Local Government Framework 2016 A number of specific strategies and processes for strengthening corporate governance Set out below is how the Commissioner has complied with the seven principles set out in the CIPFA/SoLACE Framework during 2016-17.
+The Commissioner has endorsed the Code of Corporate Governance, which provides guidance on expected standards of behaviours to ensure integrity.
+The Commissioner has approved the Anti- Fraud, Bribery and Corruption policies.
+The Audit and Scrutiny Panel receives reports on how these arrangements have been applied during the year.
+There is a Whistle Blowing policy in place, which together with declaration of interests from the Commissioner, staff and police officers ensures ethical standards are being monitored and adhered to.
+Any whistle blowing activities notified are investigated by the Professional Standards Department and appropriate action is taken.
+The Section 151 Officer and Monitoring Officer have specific responsibility for ensuring legality, for investigating any suspected instances of failure to comply with legal requirements, and for reporting any such instances to the Commissioner and Audit and Scrutiny Panel or Police and Crime Panel.
+All meetings of the Audit and Scrutiny Panel, Strategic Resources and Performance Panel and the Police and Crime Panel are open to the public.
+Papers, reports and decisions made by the Commissioner are published on the Commissioners website together with consultation and public surveys.
+The Commissioner has a public engagement consultation strategy which sets out how we engage with stakeholders, partners and the public, through a combination of collaborative working, representation on boards, stakeholder consultation meetings and attendance at public community events.